 The race was red flagged while safety crews extricated Baker, and with so few laps left, officials decided that there was no need to continue the race with a driver in need of urgent medical care.
 The race was ended a few laps early, with Frank Kimmel being declared the winner.
 Ultimately, the 43-year-old Baker would be pronounced dead shortly after arrival to the hospital.
-The severe deceleration had damaged vital arteries in his brain.
+The severe horizontal deceleration had caused vital arteries in his brain to stretch and become damaged.
 The Toledo Speedway and ARCA both responded with their condolences, and a permanent pit lane was set up at the Toledo Speedway for future events.

 Oddly, one of Toledo’s most popular local drivers is also named Scott Baker.
 The Ohioan Scott Baker, who won the Iceman Championship in 1999, is even around the same age as his fallen Michigan counterpart.
 The Ohioan Scott Baker is mostly retired as of 2017, running the select event here and there and managing a race car parts supply store.

 ARCA stopped by Berlin a few weeks later, and Tim Steele won the race.
 Tim immediately donated all of his earnings that night to the family of Scott Mitchell Baker in a tribute to Scott’s sportsmanship, and the Berlin Raceway has since named their sportsmanship award for Scott.
 Ralph Baker, who was part of Scott’s pit crew on June 23rd, 2000, is still a somewhat frequent face at the Berlin Raceway despite pushing 90, and Julie Baker took over Baker Metal Parts, still running it to this day.
 Berlin Raceway lost its ARCA date after 2016, but the oddly-shaped 0.4375 mile oval in the Grand Rapids suburb of Marne, Michigan kept busy with a NASCAR K&N East race in 2017 and will see the return of ARCA in 2018.

 Scott Mitchell Baker’s sportsmanship was admirable, and his driving style reflected his kindness.
 Hopefully the drivers who faced off against him were able to realize that fair and clean racing, not rough driving, is what earns a driver respect, and they were able to adjust their driving styles accordingly.